 Remittances from Mexicans working in the US represent 4% of the Mexican GDP, and are a lifeboat for many families.
 Uncle Juan in Oakland is more of a safety net than the Mexican government.
 It also demonstrates the hard work of Mexicans in the US, considering the amount of Mexicans did not grow by such an amount proportionally over time.

 Clearly, Mexicans in the US have been gradually moving up the food chain in terms of income.

 However, Mexico is a country with very decent government finances

 In a world of government debt to GDPs in the Western world of mostly 100%+, Mexico’s figures are quite sobering.

+There are two massive trends that forecasters are not yet taking into account for Mexico.
 The world is bifurcating between East and West, with a third, more neutral block in-between just as during the Cold War (Mexico is in this latter block).

 The inevitable result of this drama is that re-shoring will become a top priority for Western companies and governments.
 After having outsourced most of its production of goods to China over the past 20 years, the US finds itself in a situation where it must re-shore production and reduce its exposure to China.

 The collective West installed a new sanctions regime – “If we don’t agree with you, we sanction you and seize your assets overseas,” which it did to Russia and its foreign reserves.
 China now knows how the collective West behaves and will seek to damage Western supply chains in case of increased tensions.